WAN Design Requirements

 2. Each router has learned the networks on the different loopback interfaces.
 The next hop value is preserved when we use the broadcast network type.

 You have seen all the different OSPF Broadcast network types on DMVPN phase 1.
-As you have seen, some stuff is in the routing tables.
+As you can see, some stuff is in the routing tables.
 All traffic goes through the hub, so our spoke routers don’t need to know everything.
 Unfortunately, it’s impossible to summarize within the area.
 However, we can reduce the number of routes by changing the DMVPN area into a stub or total stub area.

 Unlike the broadcast network type, point-to-point and point-to-multipoint network types do not preserve the spokes’ next-hop IP addresses.

-Lab Guide: DMVPN Phase 2 with OSPF
+7th Lab Guide: DMVPN Phase 2 with OSPF

 DMVPN Routing